 I came back to school right before the mock exams were about to start and for some reason, I thought it would be a good idea for me to sit the mock exams as well, bear in mind this was only a month after the operation, which was not my smartest move.
 It was here that I found that I get a lot of pain in my stomach when I am stressed, which did cause me to leave the exam room quite a few times for a break, and in order to cool down.

-A few weeks after I came out of hospital, my mother showed me the X-Ray results of the scan that I had when I was admitted into hospital on the night of the 15th/morning of the 16th of October.
+A few weeks after I came out of the hospital, my mother showed me the X-Ray results of the scan that I had when I was admitted into the hospital on the night of the 15th/morning of the 16th of October.
 The scan shows the large polyp that was blocking my Small Intestine and a little bit before the wall you can see a Salt and Vinegar crisp and all of the painkillers that I had been taking floating right next to the polyp, as they could not get through to be digested, which meant that they gave me no pain relief at all!

 Flash forward to now and it has been 6 years since I was diagnosed with Peutz-Jeghers Syndrome.
 Due to the nature of the condition, I will have polyps growing inside of me for the rest of my life, which are removed through operations, with 1-2 year intervals.
 I do also have to have regular cancer scans and get monitored very closely as the illness causes an increased probability of getting things like Cancer, but the extra monitoring is really good to have.